Is there anything more satisfying, more American, or more delicious than a burger? I think not.

 What you NEED to know when making a venison burger:

-- Venison cooks differently than beef – But only a little bit, and it’s because of the aforementioned lack of fat.
+- Venison cooks differently than a ground beef burger – But only a little bit, and it’s because of the aforementioned lack of fat.
 Listen to you meat.
-Once the sizzle has subsided flip it (about 3-4 minutes).
+Once the sizzle has subsided flip the burger patties (about 3-4 minutes).

 - Don’t over-season the meat – This should be obvious, but don’t go overboard with seasoning your venison burger meat.
 A little bit of salt and pepper should do just fine.